charliecalvert/CloudNotes/Assignments/AndroidX86Cordova.md

 - Android SDK Platform-Tools
 - Android SDK Build Tools
-- Check Android 5.1.1 (API 22)
+- Check Android 6.0 (API 23)
 	- SDK Platform
-	- Google APIs (Optional?)
 - Extras: Android Support Library

 Now select the **Install Five Packages** button.
 You may get an error about failing to stop the ADB server.
 Since ADB is probably not yet installed, this error is expected, and you can ignore.

 ## Create a project